 Step 7: Adding Plug-ins

-Let’s chat plugins.
-The great thing about a self-hosted WordPress blog is that you get access to tons of plug-ins to help take your blog customization and optimization up a notch!
+The next step to starting a self hosted blog is adding plug-ins.
+The great thing about a self hosted WordPress blog is that you get access to tons of plug-ins to help take your blog customization and optimization up a notch!

 Some of my must have plug-ins: